 Every one of us, at some point in life, embarks on a diaspora of sorts.
-Whether we are off to college or migrating to another land, we part from a place that since birth has provided us a sense of belonging in answer to a call of distant frontiers to forge our own destinies.
+Whether we are off to college or migrating to another land, we part from a place that since birth has provided us a sense of either belonging or disconnection in answer to a call of distant frontiers to forge our own destinies.
 My origin is the Philippines, the bedrock of many of my fondest childhood memories: weekend swims in a pool amidst a garden of hillocks and trees as bountiful as those in a rain forest; Grandma Antonia’s meat omelet; a house awash in light as relatives from second cousins to grand aunts gathered for Christmas; and the boom of New Year’s Eve fireworks.
 I could not conceive of being anywhere far and apart from family.
 Then puberty hit.

 Today the United States is my home.
 “Would you ever go back to the Philippines?” my friend, Vince, has asked.
 To visit, yes.
 I do often, every holiday season.
 To live in, no. Only the U.S.A. can ballyhoo a diversity of creeds, ethnicities, and lifestyles.
 As the 2016 presidential campaign has reminded us, it’s this very diversity that makes America great, a nation founded on immigrants from Europe to Asia, from Africa to the Latin continent, all who have converged on the shores and tarmacs of this world power for one unified purpose: the prospect of an auspicious future. (http://www.rafsy.com/films-1920s-1950s/sunrise-the-allure-of-the-american-dream/) San Francisco has provided me the community to be true to my nature.
 I can dance with another man at a bar… hands on the other’s hips, lips close as to suggest a kiss… without fear of censure, and every June, flag poles on Market Street brandish the rainbow banner in celebration of Gay Pride month.
 The subject of HIV/AIDS is a public discussion.
 For those personally affected by the disease, a support network exists.
 Medication is available to prolong life as are counseling and social organizations so that one need not feel alone.